 – Working on your drain

 Before taking apart the drain or taking off a cleanout, stop and ask yourself if it is possible that the contents of your pipeline will splash in your direction.
-Mostly drains are not under pressure.
+Most drains are not under pressure.
 But a blockage or clog in your drain will build maximum pressure because of the gravity and weight behind the blockage or clog.

 – Drain machine